MelkorBalrog/FreeCTA/README.md

 The **Hazard Explorer** window lists all hazards from every HARA in a read-only table for quick review or CSV export.

+### Requirements Creation and Management

+Safety requirements are defined directly on FTA nodes and FMEA entries.
+In the edit dialog for a node or table row use **Add New** to create a fresh requirement or **Add Existing** to reuse one from the global registry.
+A new requirement records an ID, type (vehicle or operational), ASIL and descriptive text.
+Requirements can be split into two with the **Decompose** button which assigns ASIL values according to ISO 26262 decomposition rules.
+All requirements are stored in a project-wide list so they can be attached to multiple elements.

+Open the **Requirements Matrix** from the Requirements menu to see every requirement with its allocation to basic events and any traced safety goals.
+The matrix view links to a **Requirements Editor** where you can add, edit or delete entries and modify traceability.
+Requirement statuses automatically change from draft to *in review*, *peer reviewed*, *pending approval* and finally *approved* as associated reviews progress.
+Updating a requirement reopens affected reviews so feedback is always tracked against the latest version.

 ### SOTIF Analysis

 The **Qualitative Analysis** menu also provides dedicated SOTIF tools.
 Selecting